AndreyKedo/l10n_decompose/README.md

     outputClass: MainLocale
 ```

-After running the command `l10n-decompose`, the auth directory would look like this:
+After running the command, the auth directory would look like this:
 ```
 auth
 ├── l10n